fbv81bp/SHA3plus/Remarks.md

+## The Problem
+### There is no way of prohibiting the permutation being done separately in a biwise manner, as long as vertical and horizontal hashes are computed in separate steps.

+1) horizontal hashes
+2) permutation-1
+3) vertical hashes
+4) permutation-2
+5) repeat

+So this is not going to increase memory bandwidth.
+Albeit the goal should be that for each bit read from memory and computed in any hash a myriad of other random bits had to be re-read again and again.
+This might be achieved by hashes and permutations being applied alternatively in a very fine grain multiple step manner:

+1) one next hash, but just a single one
+2) perform the entire partial permutation of the state, not just parts of it, because otherwise not all hashes are going to affected
+3) repeat

+One may have a large set of small partial permutations to be performed before each hash, so that permutations fit into such crossbars that are inherently embedded into FPGAs.

+## Other thoughts on earlier specs

 - the assumption of 200x memory bandwidth is wrong in this sense
 - and the fewer the actually permuted bits, the more a bitwise RAM based solution is viable
 - a separate permutation stage with single fan-out is always cheap in RAM